 Millions of people have been fighting to keep the Galilee Basin coal in the ground for 4 years now.
 We can't stop/won't stop until Adani walks away from the project, until the rights of the Wangan and Jagalingou to their land are upheld, and the climate and the Reef are protected from the carbon pollution contained in the basin.

-Here at the AYCC, we've put together a bunch of resources for you to use to get your action happening, click here to access them: http://bit.ly/2gXinDs
+We've put together a bunch of resources for you to use to adopt your local Westpac branch, including conversation guides, petitions and action ideas, click here to access them:

 At AYCC, we’re building a movement of empowered young people who take meaningful, strategic action in their communities to drive just solutions to climate change.
 We want to harness your creativity and your knowledge of what action works in your community to create turbulence and build power to win our campaigns.
 All the action we take is guided by some basic principles that keep us accountable to achieving our mission and living out our values.

 AYCC acknowledges that the impacts of climate change are being felt first and worst by the people who have done the least to contribute to the problem and who have the least ability to adapt.
 We strive to elevate the voices of these people, support these communities to lead the solutions that make sense for them and work for solutions to climate change that are fair and don’t exacerbate or embed the structural injustices that are the root cause of climate change.